-Consent (SMC) is a legal requirement for any development which might affect a monument either above or below ground level.
+369, and IPS 574).
+The latter found a wood-lined well with an assemblage of boar tusks, demonstrating good potential for the survival of wet and well preserved organic deposits.
+Scheduled Monument Consent (SMC) is a legal requirement for any development which might affect a monument either above or below ground level.
 Historic England administers the SMC application process on behalf of the Secretary of State for Digital, Culture, Media and Sport and should be consulted at the earliest opportunity to discuss the nature of the development.
 SMC is a separate process from the planning system.
-In order to obtain scheduled monument consent, development proposals directly affecting the scheduled monument will need to deliver significant public benefit.
+In order to obtain SMC , development proposals directly affecting the scheduled monument will need to deliver significant public benefit.

-There is also a potential for nationally important archaeological remains outside the scheduled areas.
+- 5.271 There is also a potential for nationally important archaeological remains outside the scheduled areas.
 Detailed pre-application discussions with Suffolk County Council Archaeological Service and Historic England would be required in order to agree the principle of development and inform design (e.g. to allow preservation in-situ of deposits or appropriate programmes of work).
-Where development is accepted in principle, archaeological remains will be complex and important, and mitigation could involve significant costs and timescales.

-Although this site is currently of low wildlife value, there is a potential risk that buildings could support bats and consequently an internal inspection by a suitably qualified ecologist is required, which will also encompass nesting birds.
+Where development is accepted in principle, archaeological remains will be complex and important, and mitigation could involve significant costs and timescales. - 5.272 Although this site is currently of low wildlife value, there is a potential risk that buildings could support bats and consequently an internal inspection by a suitably qualified ecologist is required, which will also encompass nesting birds.
 To achieve biodiversity net gain, the recommendations of the Ipswich Wildlife Audit 2019 should be incorporated into future development, unless other means of biodiversity enhancement are appropriate.

-New Policy Land east of West End Road (IP119)
+POLICY SP47 Land East of West End Road (IP119)

-New Policy Land east of West End Road (IP119)
+Policy SP47 Land East of West End Road (IP119)

-Land is allocated (0.61ha) for mixed residential, employment and leisure use as identified on the IP-One Area Action Plan Inset Policies Map on Land east of West End Road (IP119).
+Land is allocated (0.61ha) for mixed residential, employment and leisure use as identified on the IP-One Area Action Plan Inset Policies Map on Land East of West End Road (IP119).